PDM4AR/exercises/docs/07-optimization-clean.md

 #### **Constraints performance**

 For the constraints performance, we use multiple **accuracy** metrics, one for each constraint, which we compute by counting the number of test cases where the specific constraint was *correctly* enforced divided by the total number of test cases where that constraint was active: $\frac{N_{correct,i}}{N_{task,i}}$.
 A constraint is *correctly* enforced if it is not violated up to some numerical tolerance, or if you correctly state the status of a ground truth *unfeasible* problem.
 Violating the `voyage_order` constraint counts as a violation also for all of the other active constraints.
-Mistaking the fesibility status of the problem counts as a violation.

 #### **Costs performance**

 For the costs scores, we use multiple **accuracy** metrics, one for each cost, which we compute by summing the scores of the test cases where the specific cost was *correctly* optimized divided by the total number of feasible test cases where that cost should have been optimized: $\frac{\sum score_{i}}{N_{task,i}}$.
 The score is 0 if you violate any constraint.
-If you don't violate any constraint, the score is 0 if the cost of your solution is worse than the ground truth optimal cost by more than **tol** = *max(5% of the ground truth optimal cost, 2)*, linearly intepolated from 0 to 1 if it is within **tol**, and 1 if it matches it up to some numerical tolerance.
+If you don't violate any constraint, the score is 0 if the cost of your solution is worse than the ground truth optimal cost by more than **tol** = *max(5% of the ground truth optimal cost, min_abs_tol)*, linearly intepolated from 0 to 1 if it is within **tol**, and 1 if it matches it up to some numerical tolerance.
 The score is also 1 if by any chance your solution is more optimal than our ground truth, given that it is not violating any active constraint.
-Stating that a ground truth *feasible* problem is *unfeasible* is scored with a 0.
+Mistaking a ground truth *feasible* problem as *unfeasible* is scored with a 0.

 ## Report